GeorgiZhelezov/micro_doom/README.md

 	- optimize for RAM to fit levels and BLE stack
 - make it run on `native_sim`
 - add some sort of controller support via BLE
+- make audio work
-- stream audio via BLE ?
+- stream audio via BLE (would require custom implementation) ?
+- optimize and cleanup the code

 ## Building

-Firstly, you will have to get the Zephyr project up and running on your system ([Getting Started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)).
+Firstly, you will have to get the Zephyr SDK on your system ([Getting Started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)).
 After you can successfully compile, say their hello_world example, you can build this project by doing the following in your terminal: